 Weight – Each Energy tile weighs approximately 5 Lbs.

-Recommended Uses – Energy interlocking rubber tiles are an excellent floor tile for use as flooring for home gyms and workout rooms, as commercial gym flooring in light duty gyms, as dog kennel flooring, as baement and rec room flooring, and anywhere else a non slip and shock absorbing resilient floor surface would be useful.
+Recommended Uses – Energy interlocking rubber tiles are an excellent floor tile for use as flooring for home gyms and workout rooms, as commercial gym flooring in light-duty gyms, as dog kennel flooring, as basement and rec room flooring, and anywhere else a nonslip and shock absorbing resilient floor surface would be useful.